Slight Rebellion off Madison: Plot

 The story is a told by an omniscient narrator from a third-person point-of-view.

-Holden Caulfield is a college student who has arrived home during the Christmas break.
+Holden Caulfield is a prep school student who has arrived home during the Christmas break.
 He is disaffected and disgusted with campus life and with conventional life in general.
 He loathes the prospect of performing as a dutiful son to his father and working for the family business.
-Young Holden first meets up with Sally to go ice skating.
+Holden first meets up with Sally to go ice skating.
 After a bit of small talk with her, Holden reveals his true thoughts about his perceived pointlessness of preparatory school, telling her he's "in bad shape."
 Holden's rebellious behavior is limited to formulating a scenario by which he and Sally will escape to the country and live a simple life.
 Sally dismisses this as an absurd fantasy.
 She counsels Holden to first complete his college degree after which he can enjoy "oodles" of far-flung adventures.
 Holden calls her a "royal pain" and she departs.

 Later, Holden and Carl Luce appear at the Wadsworth bar, where they drink scotch and sodas.
 Holden addresses Carl as an "intellectual guy" and asks him hypothetically what he would do if he hated school and wanted to "get the hell out of New York".
 Holden receives a response similar to Sally's, and is dismissed.
 Alone, Holden drunkenly calls Sally twice on a payphone.
 Then, after chatting with the piano player at the bar in the bathroom, Holden waits for a bus on the corner of Madison Avenue, with tears in his eyes.